lemmoi/cse490g1final/docs/_sources/frozen.rst.txt

 Another interesting feature is the model predicting such a wide range for the values near -0.14eV.
 This seems to be the limit of what this prediction network can learn from embeddings that were only trained for reconstruction, which leads into our next steps.

+Demo
+^^^^

+You can see a demo notebook of the frozen latent space training `here <https://github.com/lemmoi/cse490g1final/blob/main/demo/demo.ipynb>`_, with all the specific requirements of my machine removed.
+Note that it uses the test split for both training and test due to file size limits on github (and lack of me having a stable place to put everything else).
+It also requires :code:`zstd` to be installed.